o1-labs/rfcs/0005-snarkyjs-ecdsa-sha.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 ECDSA, Keccak and SHA3 could not be exposed to SnarkyJS at all.
 However, this would essentially render these primitives useless since they were specifically designed to be used by developers with SnarkyJS.
 By adding these primitives, SnarkyJS will become an even more powerful zero-knowledge SDK that enables developers to explore a wide range of use cases.
 Besides that, not adding these primitives would essentially block the ecosystem from interacting with other chains, mainly Ethereum.
-Keccak and SHA3 could not be exposed to SnarkyJS at all.
-However, this would essentially render these primitives useless since they were specifically designed to be used by developers with SnarkyJS.
-By adding these primitives, SnarkyJS will become an even more powerful zero-knowledge SDK that enables developers to explore a wide range of use cases.

 ## Prior art